Expl0dingBanana/Hubspace-Homeassistant/.github/ISSUE_TEMPLATE/02-new_device_type.md

     attributes:
       label: Features
       description: >-
-        What features do you want enabled?
+        What features(s) do you want enabled?
 Optionally provide screenshots of the corresponding app for the feature.
   - type: textarea
     validations: